Stephanie Buckhanon Crowder

 In May 2000 Stephanie earned her Doctor of Philosophy degree in Religion (New Testament) from Vanderbilt University.
 She was a 1999-2000 Fund for Theological Education Dissertation Fellow as well as a 2002-03 Fellow for the Wabash Center for Teaching and Religion.
 Her published dissertation is Simon of Cyrene: A Case of Roman Conscription.
 She has also published in The African American Pulpit and Lectionary,Women at the Well: Volume 2, The Chalice Introduction to the New Testament and The Peoples’ Bible.
 Her work on the Gospel of Luke can be found in True to Our Native Land: An African American New Testament Commentary.
 Additionally she has essays in Soundings in Cultural Criticism: Perspectives and Methods in Culture, Power, and Identity in the New Testament, Matthew:Texts@Contexts, and Parenting as Spiritual Practice and Source of Theology.

 Stephanie wrote A Faith-Based Curriculum for Addressing Substance Abuse for the Congress of National Black Churches.
 She has authored numerous resources related to faith and health in addition to writing various devotional guides.
 Many of her sermons have appeared in a local newspaper, The Tennessean.
 She addresses pop culture in her blogs for Church Anew and formerly with Inside Higher Education and The Huffington Post.

 As a student of the Bible and/in society, Stephanie provided scholarly commentary for the A.D.
 Bible television series in collaboration with Urban Ministries, Inc. She has served on the Editorial Boards of ON Scripture, a pop culture online commentary, and Feasting on the Gospels.
-She ponders social media and theology in “Thinking Socially” from Thinking Theologically (Fortress Press, 2015) and in “The Sacredness of Social Media” on the Inside Higher Education blog.
+She ponders social media and theology in “Thinking Socially” from Thinking Theologically (Fortress Press, 2015).

 Stephanie writes on the spiritual benefits of yoga in the Disciples Women magazine.
 She partners New Testament themes with R and B music in Afrocentric Interpretations of Jesus and the Gospel Traditions (Mellen Press).
-Furthermore, her latest book, When Momma Speaks: The Bible and Motherhood from a Womanist Perspective, addresses womanist maternal thinking (Westminster/John Knox Press).
+Furthermore, her second book, When Momma Speaks: The Bible and Motherhood from a Womanist Perspective, triangulates Black mothers, pop culture, and biblical stories (Westminster/John Knox Press).
 She participated in a 2016-2018 Wabash Center project on the taxation of African American mothers in the academy.
 Her latest writing project is Are You for Real?
 Imposter Syndrome, Theology, and Society (Cascade Books).